jxcore/jxcore/doc/native/Embedding_API_Details.md

 ```

 ##### void JX_StartEngine();
 Starts a JXcore engine instance.
 You may have multiple JXcore engine instances under a single application.
-However, you need
-to make sure;
+However, you need to make sure;
  - each instance should have it's own thread.
 They can't share threads
  - interact with an instance only under it's thread.
 Remember, JS is single threaded
  - do not destroy the initial JXcore engine instance. i.e. SpiderMonkey sub runtimes are based on initial runtime.

 ##### void JX_DefineExtension(const char *name, JX_CALLBACK callback)
-Define a native method that can be called from the JS land
+Define a native method that can be called from the JS land.
+This method will be available on each and every single `jxcore.tasks` sub instances

 ```
 native code: